linas/atomspace-ipfs/README.md

       that the AtomSpace is centralized.
     - If a user wants to find the current Valuation of an Atom, they must:
-      + obtain the AtomSpace file somehow.
+      + Obtain the AtomSpace file somehow (either someone gives the user the CID of the current AtomSpace, or the user obtains the CID from an IPNS lookup.)
       + Look up the Atom in that file, if present.
       + Examine the public key of that Atom.
       + Perform the IPNS lookup for that key.
       + Fetch the file corresponding to the CID that IPNS returned.
       + Parse the file, extract the desired Value.
     - Incoming sets are stored along with the Valuation file.
-      (Except that this is pointless, because there is no way of knowing the CID of this file, unless one first loads all of the AtomSpace, in which case the loading of the incoming set is pointless...)
     - If a user wants to change (update) the Valuation of a Atom, they must:
       + Obtain the private key for that Atom/Atomspace combination, by asking someone for it.
       + Update the Valuation file.
       + IPNS publish the new file.

       Note that the updates to the IncomingSet are conflict-prone.
 So a CRDT format for IncomingSets is required.